JAndrassy/Regulator/README.md

 ### Special
 * ConsumptionMeter.ino - take data from secondary Fronius Smart Meter measuring this heater's consumption.
 Value is only logged to csv for evaluation (charts in Calc).
 It is an alternative to WemoInsight.ino.
-* WemoInsight.ino - web service request to Belkin WiFi switch used as system's reference Watt-meter.
-Value is only logged to csv for evaluation (charts in Calc).
-It is an alternative to ConsumptionMeter.ino.
+* WemoInsight.ino - functions to access Belkin WiFi switch.
+Can be used as an alternative to ConsumptionMeter.ino or for control of external heater.
 * Balboa.ino - defers hot tub heating if overall household consumption exceeds PV inverter's limit

 ### Web interface